Azdaroth/Azdaroth.github.io/source/_posts/2014-09-17-rails-useful-patterns.markdown

 <h2>Trade long if/case statements for declarative dispatch</h2>

 <p>Rather a structural implementation detail but still quite interesting.
 Imagine situation when you have to return proper status based on some conditions.
-You can of course use <code>case</code> statement but the problem with this is approach is that the code is not really pretty, especially when you have multiple conditions for each status.
+You can of course use <code>case</code> statement but the problem with this approach is that the code is not really pretty, especially when you have multiple conditions for each status.
 For complex logic it might be better to handle such usecases with more declarative approach:</p>

 ``` ruby
 class User::SellerStatus